Legana/AMP_pub/06_case_studies.md

 To look at the overall performance of `ampir` we plot the density of `prob_AMP` values along the range from 0 to 1.
-This shows that although `ampir` correctly predicts almost all peptides are AMPs it is unable to tell whether these would pass verification or not.
+This shows that although `ampir` correctly predicts almost all peptides are AMPs, it is unable to tell whether these would pass verification or not.

 ``` r